-Cryptocurrency mining can be both breathtaking and painstaking.
+Bitcoin mining can be both breathtaking and painstaking.
 Those miners, who share their success stories about incredible profits from the rewards, are spreading the idea of wealth through the mining process.
 However, there are a lot of pitfalls to avoid in mining to get closer to this success.
-Changelly has made a comprehensive guide on Bitcoin (primarily) and altcoins mining so you can meet a situation head-on!
+Changelly has made a comprehensive guide on the first cryptocurrency (primarily) and altcoins extracting so you can meet a situation head-on!

 What Is Bitcoin Mining?